kittinunf/CoRed/README.md

     scope = viewScope,
     initialState = CommentsState(),
     reducers = mapOf(
-        "SetComments" to Reducer { currentState: CommentsState, action: SetComments -> // This reducer is connected with SetComments action by using "SetComments" string as a Key currentState.copy(comments = action.comments)
+        SetComments::class to Reducer { currentState: CommentsState, action: SetComments -> // This reducer is connected with SetComments action by using SetComments::class as a Key currentState.copy(comments = action.comments)
         }
     ),
     middlewares = mapOf(
-        "Load" to Middleware { order: Order, store: Store, state: CommentsState, action: Load -> if (order == Order.AfterReduced) {
+        Load::class to Middleware { order: Order, store: Store, state: CommentsState, action: Load -> // This middleware is connected with Load action by using Load::class as a Key if (order == Order.AfterReduced) {
                 scope.launch {
                     val result = repository.getComments()